Table of Contents

-Labwork and diagnosis suggests a hemoglobin level <7 g/dl as symptomatic and suggestive of acute anemia.
-MCV usually is normocytic ranging 80-100 in acute blood loss.
-Ultrasound and MRI/CT imaging can be performed to rule out bleeding locations if not visibly identifiable or hidden damage.
-Tagged RBC studies may also be performed to identify sources of GI bleeding.
+Lab work and diagnosis suggest a hemoglobin level <7 g/dl as symptomatic and suggestive of acute anemia.
+Mean corpuscular volume is usually in the normal range, from 80 to 100 fL.
+Ultrasound and magnetic resonance imaging/computed tomography imaging can be performed to rule out bleeding locations if not visibly identifiable or if the damage is hidden.
+Tagged red blood cell studies may also be performed to identify sources of gastrointestinal bleeding.

 Treatment and Management of Acute Blood Loss

-Those with a hemoglobin level <6.8 g/dl is usually the threshold for transfusions.
-Packed red blood cells (PRBC) may also be used to raise hematocrit levels.
+A hemoglobin level <6.8 g/dl is usually the threshold for transfusions.
+Packed red blood cells may also be used to raise hematocrit levels.

-Patients with acute blood loss should be monitored till stable.
-This includes monitoring O2 saturation levels, placing them on telemonitors, IV lines.
-Vasopressors are not given and are contraindicated.
-Pregnant patients with any acute blood loss must be given RhoGAM in cases of RH negative mothers due to risk of the fetus’s interaction with mother’s blood.
+Patients with acute blood loss should be monitored until stable; this includes monitoring their oxygen saturation levels, placing them on telemonitors, and inserting intravenous lines.
+Vasopressors are contraindicated.
+Pregnant patients who are RH-negative and have acute blood loss must be given RhoGAM due to the risk of the fetus’s interaction with the mother’s blood.